htmldbjs/htmldbjs/docs/methods/generateTemplateRenderFunctionString.md

 ### `HTMLDB.generateTemplateRenderFunctionString`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method generates function body for the templates for given `templateElement`, `tableElementId` and `targetElementId`.

+Please note that this method is used for inner operations, there is no need to call directly.

 #### Description